nathanmarz/storm/docs/documentation/distcache-blobstore.md

 ```

 ### Compression
-The blob store allows the user to specify the “uncompress” configuration to true or false.
+The blobstore allows the user to specify the “uncompress” configuration to true or false.
 This configuration can be specified
 in the topology.blobstore.map mentioned in the above command.
 This allows the user to upload a compressed file like a tarball/zip.
-In local file system blob store, the compressed blobs are stored on the nimbus node.
+In local file system blobstore, the compressed blobs are stored on the nimbus node.
 The localizer code takes the responsibility to
 uncompress the blob and store it on the supervisor node.
 Symbolic links to the blobs on the supervisor node are created within the worker
 before the execution starts.